UNINETTSigma2/documentation/jobs/jobscripts.md

     sbatch <scriptfile>

-It is also possible to set arguments after the sbatch command.
+The sbatch command returns a **jobid**, an id number that identifies the submitted job.
+The job will be waiting in the job queue until there are free compute resources it can use.
+A job in that state is said to be pending (PD).
+When it has started, it is called running (R).
+Any output (stdout or stderr) of the job script will be written to a file called *slurm-jobid.out* in the directory where you ran sbatch, unless otherwise specified.

+All commands in the job script are performed on the compute-node(s) allocated by the queue system.
+The script also specifies a number of requirements (memory usage, number of CPUs, run-time, etc.), used by the queue system to find one or more suitable machines for your job.

 For more information about sbatch, visit the *sbatch* documentation at: https://slurm.schedmd.com/sbatch.html

 ## sbatch variables